salt-extensions/salt-extension-copier/docs/topics/documenting/writing.md

 Link to a complete module.

 :::{hint}
-Works for all modules that are present in the virtual environment, which includes Salt core ones.
+Works for all packages whose docs are registered in the `docs/conf.py` `intersphinx_mapping`.
+This specifically includes Salt core by default.
 :::

 :::{tab} MyST